Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Hastings Street Trees

 Travel along Hastings Street to see more than 200 trees adorned with an impressive display of gleaming lights from Boundary Road to Gamma.
-There are lots of great shops, bakeries and restaurants along this strip.
+This strip has lots of great shops, bakeries, and restaurants.

 Burnaby City Hall

-The main building of Burnaby City Hall is magically lit for the holiday season with an array of draping icicle lights, decorated trees and banners.
-The Burnaby’s City Hall is located at 4949 Canada Way.
+Burnaby City Hall’s main building, 4949 Canada Way, is magically lit for the holiday season with an array of draping icicle lights, decorated trees, and banners.

-Activities: Walk through the 1920s village adorned with dazzling lights and vintage-themed displays.
+Activities: Walk through the 1920s village with dazzling lights and vintage-themed displays.
 Take a ride on the vintage carousel.
 Mai’s Cafe is open for treats or a meal.
+Carousel rides are available for a fee.
 See a map of the village.

 Bright in Burnaby